Adam-Thometz/Reptifeed/README.md

 ### What is Reptifeed?

-Reptifeed is an app that is designed to offer suggestions to reptile owners on what to feed their pets.
+Reptifeed is an app that is designed to offer suggestions to reptile owners on what to feed their omnivorous pets.
 A user stores information about their reptiles, fills up a virtual pantry that matches what they have in their kitchen, and gets suggestions on what to feed and how often.
-The app mixes up suggestions in order to keep reptile diets balanced.
+The app mixes up suggestions in order to keep reptile diets balanced, a requirement for optimal health as it closely resembles their eating habits in the wild.

 ### How Does It Work?

 When a user makes an account, they are then prompted to add at least one reptile and add some foods that their reptiles eat often to their pantry.
 They can then feed their reptile based on what's in their pantry.
+As they feed their pet, users may be prompted to add more foods to their pantry to vary their pet's diet.

 The user can learn about the foods they need to feed a balanced diet by checking out the foods page.
 At the moment, it only works for blue tongue skinks.
 Learn more in the 'Where Does the Food Data Come From?' section.